CodeRedDev/WordUp/README.md

 [![Build Status](https://travis-ci.com/CodeRedDev/WordUp.svg?branch=master)](https://travis-ci.com/CodeRedDev/WordUp)

 WordUp is an Android open source framework for creating soundboard apps.
+Continuing we will use the phrase 'word' as a sound item in the soundboard.

 Currently WordUp exclusively supports `.mp3` audio files that are locally stored (included in the APK).

 WordUp offers a range of easy to use utility functions for use cases like:

-- Saving sound files from the app to a public directory
+- Saving word files from the app to a public directory
-- Sharing sounds via WhatsApp, Facebook, Mail or other apps that support file sharing
+- Sharing words via WhatsApp, Facebook, Mail or other apps that support file sharing
-- Setting sounds as system sound (ringtone, notification or alarm)
+- Setting words as system sound (ringtone, notification or alarm)

 ## UNDER DEVELOPMENT

 While currently under development it should help developers to create their own soundboard app in almost no time.

-First steps of this project will be to build a strong local base where sounds will be saved in the apps assets.
+First steps of this project will be to build a strong local base where words will be saved in the apps assets.

-Future features should include the ability to host sounds on a server.
+Future features should include the ability to host words on a server.

 ## ATTENTION